How You're Ruining Your Hearing Without Even Realizing It

 The open office trend was launched by companies to save money.
 But that's come at the expense of their employees' productivity — and hearing.
 "While there are many benefits to open-office environments, they come with unique challenges, like uncontrolled chatter, impromptu conversations, decreased productivity due to constant distractions, and even potential hearing damage," says Dietz.
 "A large office often has a noise level of about 50 decibels, which not only is more than enough to cause significant distraction but also may result in workers plugging in their headphones and turning up their music.
 This can cause hearing problems if the volume is loud enough to drown out office noise."

-Recommendation: "I encourage my patients to set a volume limit on their phone or computer, which can help prevent their hearing loss and allows them to maintain a safe listening level," says Dietz.
+The Remedy Rx: "I encourage my patients to set a volume limit on their phone or computer, which can help prevent their hearing loss and allows them to maintain a safe listening level," says Dietz.
 "Unoccupied conference or meeting rooms can also provide privacy and quiet away from a noisy cubicle to avoid popping in those headphones and turning up the music."

 You're Afraid of Looking Like An Old Fogey At Concerts